-End-of-the-Year Test - Grade 5
+End-of-the-Year Test - Grade 5 International Version

-This test is quite long, because it contains questions on all of the major topics covered in Math Mammoth Grade 5 Complete Curriculum.
-Its main purpose is to be a diagnostic test: to find out what the student knows and does not know.
-The questions are quite basic and don't involve especially difficult word problems.
+This test is quite long, because it contains lots of questions on all of the major topics covered in Math Mammoth Grade 5 International Version.
+Its main purpose is to be a diagnostic test-to find out what the student knows and does not know.
+The questions are quite basic and do not involve especially difficult word problems.

-Since the test is so long, I don't recommend that you have your child or student do it in one sitting.
-Break it into 3-5 parts and administer them on consecutive days, or perhaps in a morning/evening/morning/evening.
+Since the test is so long, I do not recommend that you have your child/student do it in one sitting.
+Break it into 3-5 parts and administer them on consecutive days, or perhaps on morning/evening/morning/evening.
 Use your judgment.